Skip to content

 from healthchain.io import Document

-def tokenize(doc: Document) -> Document:
+def extract_diabetes(doc: Document) -> Document:

 return doc

-doc = nlp(doc)
+doc = pipe(doc)

 from healthchain.pipeline import Pipeline